HardlyDifficult/Tutorials/Chapter5.md

 <br>Create animation parameters:

-The parameters we are creating will be used to cause the Animator controller to transtition from one state to another.
+The parameters we are creating will be used to cause the Animator controller to transition from one state to another.
 This approach is an alternative to playing the animation state directly like we had done for the Hammer above.

 The speed parameter will also be used to scale the animation playback speed based off how quickly the entity is moving at the time.